pyeventsourcing/kurrentdbclient/README.md

     $ docker run -d --name kurrentdb-secure -it -p 2113:2113 --env "HOME=/tmp" docker.eventstore.com/kurrent-latest/kurrentdb:25.0.0-x64-8.0-bookworm-slim --dev

-As we will see, your client will need an KurrentDB connection string URI as the value of its `uri` constructor argument.
+As we will see, your client will need a KurrentDB connection string URI as the value of its `uri` constructor argument.
 The connection string for this "secure" KurrentDB server would be: